About the USMTS

 And when it comes to a touring series that features the Best of the Best in dirt modified racing, the USMTS has no equal.

-Embarking on its 17th season in 2015, the USMTS is the ultimate playground for the nation’s hottest drivers, while the USMTS rulebook allows for close competition and inclusion among local racers.
-More than 700 different drivers from 26 states took part in USMTS events in 2014 as the rugged road warriors staged more than 80 blockbuster events at 42 unique venues in 13 different states throughout America’s heartland.
+Embarking on its 24th season in 2023, the Summit USMTS National Championship presetned by RacinDirt is the ultimate playground for the nation’s hottest drivers, and the USMTS rulebook allows for close competition and hopeful inclusion among local racers.
+More than 1,500 different drivers from 36 states have competed in USMTS events at 55 unique dirt tracks in 15 different states throughout America.

 In 1998, Todd and Janet Staley acquired the fledgling five-year-old United States Modified Series (USMS) and began racing under the USMTS name in 1999.
 In the sixteen seasons since then, the USMTS has doled out nearly $20 million in prize money to more than 4,600 different drivers while traveling to 181 different venues in 19 states.